Latin American Soldiers: Armed Forces in the Region’s History (Routledge, 2019)

-The Pinochet Generation (The University of Alabama Press, 2016)
+The Pinochet Generation: The Chilean Military in the Twentieth Century (The University of Alabama Press, 2016)

 “The Pinochet Generation is an important counterpoint to most of the literature on the Chilean armed forces with original insights on the professional, strategic, and political views of the soldiers of the Pinochet generation.” – Brian Loveman, author of For la Patria: Politics and the Armed Forces in Latin America and Struggle in the Countryside: Politics and Rural Labour in Chile, 1917-1973